Raleigh Rainwater Rewards

 In March, Raleigh City Council approved several new program policies that make the application process more seamless.
 Under the new policy:

 - The approval process for smaller projects is simpler and quicker.
-Projects less than $5,000 are approved directly by Raleigh Stormwater staff, the maintenance requirement after construction is reduced from 10 to five years, and you do not need a legal agreement or quotes for construction; and,
+Projects less than $5,000 are approved directly by Raleigh Stormwater staff and the maintenance requirement after construction is reduced from 10 to five years; and,

-- Projects that cost between $5,000 and $30,000 do not need to be presented to Raleigh City Council for approval.
+- Projects that cost $30,000 or less do not need to be presented to Raleigh City Council for approval.
 Accepted projects will now be approved by Raleigh Stormwater staff and the Stormwater Management Advisory Commission (SMAC).

 If you have questions about the new policy, please contact Raleigh Stormwater at 919-996-3940 or RainwaterRewards@raleighnc.gov.